Browse by Medical Category

 As part of the Mass General Sumner Redstone Burn Center Psychiatry Service's comprehensive approach to care, we have an attending psychiatrist.
 We believe in treating each patient along the entire continuum of care, attending to both the physical and psychological symptoms that often accompany burn injuries.
 Our neuropsychiatrist collaborates with the rest of our team.

-Mass General psychiatry residents, along with Mass General psychosomatic medicine fellows who receive specialized training through the Burns Center, assist Dr. Nejad in treating patients within the inpatient care setting.
+Mass General psychiatry residents, along with Mass General psychosomatic medicine fellows who receive specialized training through the Burns Center, assist Dr. Quijije in treating patients within the inpatient care setting.

 The inaugural MGH Public and Community Psychiatry Symposium provided an opportunity for staff to learn about a wide range of ongoing work related to public sector mental health and to forge new collaborations between colleagues.